President's Tatrakshak Medal

 The President's Tatrakshak Medal or President's Coast Guard Medal is an Indian military decoration, awarded for exceptional devotion to duty or courage in Indian Coast Guard.
 It is conferred by the President of India every year on the occasion of national celebrations - the Independence Day and the Republic Day.

 History

-The President's Tatrakshak Medal (PTM) was instituted on 7 June 1989 by the President of India with a view to recognising individual acts of exceptional devotion to duty or courage as have special significance for the Indian Coast Guard.
+The President's Tatrakshak Medal was instituted on 7 June 1989 by the President of India with a view to recognising individual acts of exceptional devotion to duty or courage as have special significance for the Indian Coast Guard.
 The first award was conferred on 26 January 1990.

 Eligibility

 All ranks of the Coast Guard are eligible for the medal.
 If a recipient of the medal is subsequently awarded the medal again, every such further award shall be recognized by a Bar to be attached to the riband by which the medal is suspended.
 For every such Bar, a miniature insignia of a pattern approved by the Government shall be added to the riband when worn alone.
 The medal may be awarded posthumously.